Angela Simmonds: Political career

 On October 29, 2021, the House of Assembly voted to condemn a Justice Ministry staff member who was later fired after making racist comments against Simmonds on social media.

-2022 Liberal leadership contest
+2022 Liberal leadership campaign

 On February 4, 2022, Simmonds launched her campaign for leader of the Nova Scotia Liberal Party following Iain Rankin's announcement that he would be stepping down.
 She was the first person to declare their candidacy for Leader of the Nova Scotia Liberal Party.
 Simmonds' leadership campaign slogan was "New Energy for Nova Scotians".
 On July 9, 2022, she lost the leadership election to Zach Churchill.